This post is for you if you’re wondering how to make a will.

 Beyond: the Online Will Service

 Will-creation websites like Beyond can guide you through all the key issues covered in creating a will, whether that’s appointing guardians or leaving small bequests and messages for loved ones.
+It’s comforting knowing how to make a will, and being guided through that process.

 Another big plus is that your online will can be updated any time, without leaving home.
 It’s very cost-effective and you’ll still have the reassurance of knowing an expert checks your will to make sure it’s legally binding.
 And you could probably do it in the time it’s taken you to read this post.